- October 1968: Edward Humston and Gerald Roch decide to start Hurco (Humston Roch Companies)

 Mr. Roch grew up around his grandfather's tool and die shop where he discovered his passion for building things.
 After he graduated from Purdue University with an industrial engineering degree, he returned to his grandfather's shop (which was now owned by Mr. Roch's father and two other partners).
 Mr. Roch's fascination with simplifying processes, combined with the emergence of computers, would lead Mr. Roch to start Hurco.

 To a younger generation, Mr. Roch's foresight to realize that computer technology could be used to make manufacturing more efficient might not seem particularly revolutionary.
-For historcial perspective, the computers of the 1960s were expensive; owned exclusively by institutions, such as government agencies, universities, and large corporations; and they were huge--one computer consumed an entire floor of commercial building.
+For historcial perspective, the computers of the 1960s were expensive; owned exclusively by institutions, such as government agencies, universities, and large corporations; and they were huge--one computer consumed an entire floor of a commercial building.

 People often talk about innovation, but rarely talk about the innovators.
 Mr. Roch is the epitome of a true innovator.
 He is curious.
 Asks questions and he never accepts the status quo.
 He has acquired more than 60 patents, due in large part to his fascination with efficiency combined with his background at the family tool and die shop, his collaborative personality, and his drive to solve problems.
 His patents for interactive control technology, which we refer to as conversational programming, are considered the most significant.
 Machine tool builders throughout the world had to obtain a license from Hurco to implement this technology into their products because Mr. Roch, Hurco co-founder, invented it.